-I saw a post on Pinteret about turning an old entertainment center into a kitchen for a child and it was adorable!
-My youngest two play with the kitchen from when the 16-year-old was little and it’s huge so we certainly didn’t need another one.
-What we DID need was somewhere to store Miss Gracie’s 25 dress up Princess gowns and Jack’s Buzz Lightyear and Elmo costumes and all the hats and accessories….
+I saw a post on Pinterest about turning an old entertainment center into a kitchen for a child and it was adorable!
+My youngest two play with the kitchen from when the 16-year-old was little and it’s huge… so we certainly didn’t need another one.
+What we DID need was a dress up closet to store Miss Gracie’s 25 dress up Princess gowns and Jack’s Buzz Lightyear and Elmo costumes and ALL the hats and accessories….

 I found something that was masonite for $25, then I changed my mind.
 The lady told me she’d give it to me for free if I would just come get it..
 Free is right up my alley so I went.

 Not so bad… what you can’t see is that the doors are barely staying together they’re so flimsy.
 I thought it would be great to be able to shut the doors to the mess… plans change and I decided it wasn’t worth the time or effort to try to mend them and pulled them off. (ok, well I unscrewed the hinges and took them off)

 You can kind of see the condition on the bottom left door.
 Seeing the back you can also get a glimpse of how flimsy the composition is.
 This is NOT a quality piece of furniture, it was fine for what I wanted to do with it, let’s just say the odds of it being around by the time any grandchildren come along are fairly slim though.